KhoaNguyen02/Evaluating-the-efficiency-of-Platt-SMO-algorithm/README.md

 - kernel.py: A file containing both linear and gaussian kernel for SMO.
 - SMO.py: A file containing the implementation of Platt SMO algorithm.
 - main.py: This is the main file of the project.
 Run it to test the performance of implemented SMO.
-- Report.pdf: It is located in documents folder.
-This file contains all documentation of my implementation as well as the time complexity result.
+- DataMiningSMO.pdf: It is located in documents folder.
+This file is my research paper about studying efficiency and complexity of SMO algorithm.